wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-microsoft-edge-browser/includes/7-explain-microsoft-edge-insider-channels.md

 The following steps are an example of configuring a client configured for automatic updates to switch to the Extended Stable channel using Group Policy:

-1. Open the local Group Policy Editor and go to *Computer Configuration&gt;Administrative Templates&gt;Microsoft Edge Update&gt;Applications&gt;Microsoft Edge*.
+1. Open the local Group Policy Editor and go to *Computer Configuration &gt; Administrative Templates &gt; Microsoft Edge Update &gt; Applications &gt; Microsoft Edge*.
 2. Select **Target Channel override** and then select **Enabled**.
 3. Under **Options**, select **Extended Stable** from the Policy dropdown list.